adqecsbbu/Benchmark_PHTI/README.md

 And press enter

-*Note: in case of any difficulty please feel free to contact ibrar.hussain@sbbu.edu.pk
+*Note: in case of any difficulty please feel free to contact ibrar@sbbu.edu.pk